madprops/symview/README.md

 Now you have linked files available to view and use.
 It ignores directories with dots at the start.
 It ignores directories and symlinks.
-If no query is provided it asks with rofi.
+If no query is provided it asks for it with [rofi](https://github.com/davatorium/rofi).

 Valid result types:
 * images